TooPlain/SimplyQR/README.md

 # Timeline

+11/10
+- History view and Data Controller for handling CoreData done for the most part, would like to tweak the Ui/Ux for a nicer look
+- Some small bug fixes and created a launch screen

 10/30
 - Starting history view deciding if we should store history as a user object in firebase or just locally like in a db leaning towards the latter.
 - PhotoPicker input works now.